 Today we have been working with the class to help them communicate their feelings.
-They discussed why it is important to talk about their feelings and practiced reading the body language of students acting out different emotions.
-These are skills that hopefully they will keep practicing.
+They discussed why it is important to talk about their feelings and practised reading the body language of students acting out different emotions.
+This will help them understand how important non-verbal skills are in communication.
+Sometimes what isn't said can be more important than what is actually said!
+These are skills that hopefully they will keep practising.
 When they're faced with important decisions like whether to smoke, drink or use drugs, they won't be tempted to do things just because their friends are doing them.